solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 3. **`getNoteLog` Function**: This function searches through the transaction logs to locate the Noop program logs, then deserializes and retrieves the corresponding `NoteLog`.

-#### 8. Write client tests
+#### 8. Write Client Tests

-Now that we’ve got our packages installed and utility file ready, let’s dig into the tests themselves.
-We’re going to create four of them:
+With our packages and utility file set up, we’re ready to dive into writing the tests.
+We will create four tests for our program:

-1. Create Note Tree - this will create the Merkle tree we’ll be using to store note hashes
+1. **Create Note Tree**: This test will initialize the Merkle tree for storing note hashes.
-2. Add Note - this will call our `append_note` instruction
+2. **Add Note**: This test will invoke the `append_note` instruction to add a note to the tree.
-3. Add Max Size Note - this will call our `append_note` instruction with a note that maxes out the 1232 bytes allowed in a single transaction
+3. **Add Max Size Note**: This test will also use the `append_note` instruction, but with a note that reaches the maximum allowable size of 1232 bytes in a single transaction.
-4. Update First Note - this will call our `update_note` instruction to modify the first note we added
+4. **Update First Note**: This test will use the `update_note` instruction to modify the first note that was added.

-The first test is mostly just for setup.
-In the last three tests, we’ll be asserting each time that the note hash on the tree matches what we would expect given the note text and signer.
+The first test is mainly for setup purposes.
+For the remaining three tests, we will check that the note hash in the Merkle tree matches the expected value based on the note content and the signer.

-Let’s start with our imports.
-There are quite a few from Anchor, `@solana/web3.js`, `@solana/spl-account-compression`, and our own utils file.
+We’ll start by setting up our imports.
+This includes a variety of components from Anchor, `@solana/web3.js`, `@solana/spl-account-compression`, and our own utility functions.

 ```typescript
 import * as anchor from "@coral-xyz/anchor";